 If you keep your aquarium lighting cycle natural, you will, in turn, observe the most natural behavior from your fish, both during the day and at night.

-If you have a fish tank with access to sunlight, you should make sure that your tank is kept away from direct sunlight.
-When sunlight passes through glass, it becomes magnified and will generate more heat, which will warm the water of an aquarium significantly.
+If you have a fish tank with access to sunlight, you should ensure your tank is kept away from direct sunlight.
+When sunlight passes through glass, it becomes magnified and generates more heat, significantly warming the aquarium’s water.

 Ultraviolet rays are largely filtered out when passing through glass, so they are unlikely to pass through your window and then your fish tank glass, but during the summer months, a fish tank can become much too hot, far beyond the temperatures your fish will be used to.